open/close all folders

 - The Final Fantasy series:

 - Final Fantasy VI as well; in the first half of the game the story frequently switches from one character to the next, and there is no clear protagonist.

 - Final Fantasy XII Each of the six main characters more or less have a period where the story focuses on them, although Vaan, Ashe, and Balthier do have more focus then Basch, Fran, and Penelo.

-- Final Fantasy XIII switches between at least three groups of main characters all the time, mixing them up every now and then to let each one to interact with every other.
-It also loves to shift the leader role (the only character you control in combat) about, making sure you don't get too comfortable with any given combination of skills and classes.
+- Final Fantasy XIII switches between at least three groups of main characters all the time, mixing them up every now and then to let each one interact with every other.
+It also likes to shift about the leader role (the only character you control in combat), making sure you don't get too comfortable with any given combination of skills and classes.
 Once you leave Cocoon and reach Pulse, the full party is assembled, and all six characters start getting relatively equal time, though Lightning eventually establishes the protagonist role once again.